Vincent Perseval: Rosé Assemblage

 Tasting Notes

-Ripe blackberry with powerful fruit that balances spice well.
-After the meal it becomes more spicy and dense with long presence on the palate.
+Ripe blackberry with powerful fruit that balances heat well.
+After eating it becomes spicier and denser with long presence on the palate.

 Details